JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2022_summer.md

 I would like to begin by saying that I believe this theme, this topic, is the most important one in the entire universe.
 Perhaps this is an overstatement, but I hope that after reading the article, you will understand where I’m coming from, and maybe even agree with me.
 I believe it is the reason for the universe itself existing and ultimately, why we exist at all.

 _The Urantia Book_ tells us that billions of years ago, our Creator Son, Michael of Nebadon, who later incarnated on our planet as Jesus of Nazareth, was given his ‘patch of turf’ by the Universal Father on which to create his own personal universe.
 Moreover, he was given the mandate to bring forth millions upon millions of children for the Father, sentient mortal beings of evolutionary origin who would be capable of having a personal, intimate relationship with an indwelling  fragment of the Universal Father….our Thought Adjuster.
-These evolutionary, animal-origin children made from the dust of the earth would be created according to divine mandate “in the image of God” and would be required to be perfect as the Universal Father is perfect. ([UB 1:0.3](/en/The_Urantia_Book/1#p0_3))
+These evolutionary, animal-origin children made from the dust of the earth would be created according to divine mandate “in the image of God” and would be required to be perfect as the Universal Father is perfect. (<a id="a135_753"></a>[UB 1:0.3](/en/The_Urantia_Book/1#p0_3))

 An extraordinary challenge, to say the least!
-We are further told that Michael, together with his universe consort, the Divine Minister or Universe Mother Spirit, appointed power directors and energy controllers to build a physical universe consisting of constellations, solar systems, and individual planets. ([UB 32:2.2](/en/The_Urantia_Book/32#p2_2)) Once these planets developed conditions conducive to the formation of life, Life Carriers were dispatched with the task of initiating and overseeing the evolution of living, biological systems. ([UB 58:1.1](/en/The_Urantia_Book/58#p1_1)) In collaboration with the seven adjutant mind spirits, the Life Carriers worked tirelessly to bring about animal-origin creatures having minds that were capable of interacting with absolute deity, the indwelling Father fragment.
+We are further told that Michael, together with his universe consort, the Divine Minister or Universe Mother Spirit, appointed power directors and energy controllers to build a physical universe consisting of constellations, solar systems, and individual planets. (<a id="a137_311"></a>[UB 32:2.2](/en/The_Urantia_Book/32#p2_2)) Once these planets developed conditions conducive to the formation of life, Life Carriers were dispatched with the task of initiating and overseeing the evolution of living, biological systems. (<a id="a137_549"></a>[UB 58:1.1](/en/The_Urantia_Book/58#p1_1)) In collaboration with the seven adjutant mind spirits, the Life Carriers worked tirelessly to bring about animal-origin creatures having minds that were capable of interacting with absolute deity, the indwelling Father fragment.
 But before this could happen, these first human creatures were immediately encircuited within the protective and nurturing embrace of the Holy Spirit, the personal spirit of the Divine Minister.
 Nevertheless, due to the deleterious effects of the Lucifer rebellion and the Adamic default, initially only exceptional humans were indwelt by Thought Adjusters.
-In general, humans were not capable of experiencing personal and intimate communion with Thought Adusters. ([UB 108:2.2-3](/en/The_Urantia_Book/108#p2_2))
+In general, humans were not capable of experiencing personal and intimate communion with Thought Adusters. (<a id="a137_1287"></a>[UB 108:2.2-3](/en/The_Urantia_Book/108#p2_2))

 [Read more](/en/article/Julian_McGarry/Walking_the_R_O_P_E)
 <br style="clear:both;"/>